-- •Identifying and engaging school community stakeholders (i.e. parents, students, administrators, teachers, school counselors, etc.) in assessing the current state of the cultural awareness and student-teacher relationships (data-based decision making). - •Assuring that all teachers will participate in the process of discussing climate guidelines along with their behavioral expectations; - •Attending District provided Professional Development on multicultural offerings; - Scheduling and planning school-wide multicultural projects; - •Provide professional development to staff on increasing positive interactions with students.
+Identifying and engaging school community stakeholders (i.e. parents, students, administrators, teachers, school counselors, etc.) in assessing the current state of the cultural awareness and student-teacher relationships (data-based decision making).
+Assuring that all teachers will participate in the process of discussing climate quideline.